Nik212/FSE_project_team_6/README.md

 This repository is not an original official implementation of the work, but a refactored codebase.
 Performed within the FSE coursework at Skoltech.
 The original code is located in the following repository (https://github.com/angeladai/3DMV)

-# 3DMV

-3DMV jointly combines RGB color and geometric information to perform 3D semantic segmentation of RGB-D scans.
-This work is based on our ECCV'18 paper, [
-3DMV: Joint 3D-Multi-View Prediction for 3D Semantic Scene Segmentation](https://arxiv.org/pdf/1803.10409.pdf).

 [<img src="images/teaser.jpg">](https://arxiv.org/abs/1803.10409)

 ## Docker